msfjarvis/dotfiles/packages/README.md

 - [adbear] : CLI to automatically pair and join Android devices via ADB
 - [adbtuifm] : TUI based file manager for ADB
 - [adx] : Rust tool to poll Google Maven for AndroidX packages and their latest versions
+- [age-keygen-deterministic] : Simple Rust CLI tool to derive an age private key from passphrase
 - [boop-gtk] : A scriptable scratchpad for developers
 - [clipboard-substitutor] : Rust CLI to listen to clipboard events and perform operations on the copied text
 - [diffuse] : Java tool to diff between APKs, AARs and JARs